One in five cut back on energy use as cost of living rises

 More than one in five Britons have cut back on energy usage even ahead of a massive spike in gas and electricity prices in April.

-The Office for National Statistics said that 66% of adults said that their cost of living has increased in the past month, most of whom said that gas and electricity bills had contributed to the rise.
+The Office for National Statistics said that 66 per cent of adults said that their cost of living has increased in the past month, most of whom said that gas and electricity bills had contributed to the rise.

-Of these, just under a third said that they were cutting back on spending on fuel such as gas and electricity.
+Of these, just under one third said that they were cutting back on spending on fuel such as gas and electricity.

-More than half are spending less on non-essentials, while a quarter are dipping into savings.
+More than half are spending less on non-essentials, while one quarter are dipping into savings.

 The data offers a glimpse of the cost of living crisis which is only going to get worse in April.

-Overall inflation in the UK hit 5.4% in the 12 months to December, the highest level in nearly three decades.
+Overall inflation in the UK hit 5.4 per cent in the 12 months to December, the highest level in nearly three decades.

 Part of this was caused by a rise in energy costs in October, when the cap on household energy bills was set at a record £1,277 for an average household.